lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

   - **What data tab would you use to find out how many current patients on the team are engaged in a specific evidence-based psychotherapy?**
   - **What column shows you the session number (EBP template) that the patient is on?**

-**Tips & Tricks**
-  - dataDiag in the data UI has an additional column after "Diagnoses of Interest," called "Primary Diagnoses", specifying which diagnosis is primary to help providers better understand the characteristics of the patient population.
-  - Patients who have requested restricted access to their information have asterisks (******) in the "Patient Name" column.
-If you are a VA provider, you can still identify patients from the "Patient SSN" Column, or "Patient Name" Column.
-  - If you do not see something that you would expect or previously saw, check to see if a filter is applied.
-      - Click on the funnel icon in the top upper right.
-Filters are active if it says "Filters and slicers affecting this visual."

    [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontLink) ***00:40-00:50***

    \(During intersession prep, facilitator should fill-in the rankings of the highest priority viz that should be emphasized during the team meeting.
 Follow the team's lead "live" during the meeting, but be prepared.\)